mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

     Verify return code: 0 (ok)
 ```

-# Example use cases
+## Example use cases
 This section describes how the three configuration parameters `ca_certificate_path`, `ca_certificate_key_path` and `ca_certificate_chain_path` must be specified in the `$DCOS_INSTALL_DIR/genconf/config.yaml` DC/OS configuration file for the most common use cases of a custom CA certificate hierarchy.

-## Use case 1: The custom CA certificate is a root CA certificate
+### Use case 1
-In this case the custom CA certificate is a (self-signed) root CA certificate.
+The custom CA certificate is a self-signed root CA certificate.
 The CA does not have a “parent” CA, hence the CA certificate chain is empty.

 The following files are present: